Marsh frog: Diet

 Adult marsh frogs have a large head that is able to devour a wide variety of prey, mostly arthropods and other invertebrates, as well as small fish, other amphibians (including conspecifics), reptiles, small birds, and rodents.
 In an analysis of 53 adults in Thrace, flies made up 40% and beetles 20% of their diet.
 These frogs have been found to climb onto water buffalo so they could eat the flies attracted to it, hinting at a possible mutualistic relationship.

 As tadpoles, they eat a wide range of organic matter including algae, detritus, decaying plants, invertebrates, and dead animals.

-Hybridogenesis

-There are known three hybridogenetic hybrids of the marsh frog: